isomerpages/ogp-sync/_for-travellers/Logging in to Sync.md

 Welcome to Singapore!

-You will need to log in to the Sync website **using your passport details** if you are:

-* a foreign traveller without a Singapore-issued identification number (i.e. NRIC/FIN)
+You will need to log in to the Sync website **using your passport details** if you are a foreign traveller without a Singapore-issued identification number (i.e. NRIC/FIN).
-* Submitting for your child who is under the age of 15 (in which case you will need to enter your child’s passport details)

 [![](/images/Log%20in%20button%20-%20Passport.png)](https://app.sync.gov.sg/non-singpass-login)